-Please visit the Part 150 Study Update project website, for general information and a schedule for upcoming workshops; we encourage anyone who is interested in noise at Tucson International Airport to attend a workshop or to contact Jordan Feld, TAA Director of Planning.
+Please visit the Part 150 Study Update project website, for general information and a schedule for upcoming workshops; we encourage anyone who is interested in noise at Tucson International Airport to attend a workshop or to contact Tom Coyle, TAA Director of Planning.

 FAX: (520) 573-8006

 In 1988 TAA moved Tucson International Airport's main runway, 11L-29R, 1/2 mile to the southeast.
 This moved aircraft takeoffs and landings further away from populated areas.
 The shift also increased the altitude of aircraft arriving over populated areas, which keeps the highest noise exposure on airport property.